Quantum entanglement and contextuality with complexifications of $E_8$ root system: Entanglement of two configurations

 The second subgroup is $\SSym_5$ with 240 transformations generated by $J$, $H$ and $P_2$.
 The subgroups $\SAlt_5$ and $\SSym_5$ are double covers of $A_5$ and $S_5$ representing even and all permutations of five elements respectively.

 Symmetries of Witting configuration also include similar bigger subgroups with 720 and 1440 transformations useful for analysys of entanglement \cite{dod}.
 However for Witting configuration both such subgroups act transitively on all 40 vectors, but for $\LSv$ only orbit of $\SSym_5$ includes all 120 vectors and $\SAlt_5$ has two orbits with 60 vectors.
 The first orbit includes basic vectors $\ket{0}$ and $\ket{3}$ and the second one $\ket{1}$ and $\ket{2}$.
-Despite only group $\SSym_5$ includes orbit with whole system of 120 states, both groups can be used for construction of 30 bases underlined in Table~\ref{tab210} from the basic states $\ket{k}$, $k= 0,\ldots,3$.
+Despite only group $\SSym_5$ includes orbit with whole system of 120 states, both groups can be used for construction from the four basic states $\ket{0},\ldots,\ket{3}$ all 30 bases underlined in Table~\ref{tab210}.

 Let us consider two scheme of measurements of entangled systems similar with discussed in Ref.~\cite{dod}.
 In a simpler one measurement bases for both systems are chosen by application of some transformation from $\SAlt_5$ or $\SSym_5$.
 However in such a case only 30 bases between 210 can be used.
-It is similar with analogue property of Witting configuration with only 10 bases between 40 are available with equivalent measurement for both systems.
+It is similar with analogue property of Witting configuration with only 10 bases between 40 are available for equivalent measurement of both systems.